anaidu3/pandas-challenge/README.md

 * % passing reading (the percentage of students who passed reading)
 * % overall passing (the percentage of students who passed math AND reading)
 -----------------------------------------------------------------------------------------------------------

 Observable trends from the data:

--The top 5 performing schools based on % of students who passed math and reading (% Overall Passing) are all charter type schools.
+* The top 5 performing schools based on % of students who passed math and reading (% Overall Passing) are all charter type schools.
--Cabrera High School has the highest % Overall Passing students.
+* Cabrera High School has the highest % Overall Passing students.

 ### Lowest-Performing Schools (by % Overall Passing)